ahijevyc/machine-learning/README.md

 ```

 ### history notes

+#### Jan 2023

+##### clean up

+Cleaned up nn/ directory by moving hyperparameter search models to nn/hyperparam_search.HRRR/.

+Removed nn_ prefix from saved model names.

+##### NSC training period changed

+The old time range of 3-km NSC was 20101024 - 20191020.

+Now with 1-km and 15-km NSC data, and redone 3-km NSC data, the model initialization
+time range tightens to 20101024 - 20170330.
+With the old 2019 end time, it made sense to partition training and
+testing data into two ranges with 20160701 as the divider.
+That had 1+ years in the testing set.
+Now that we stop at 20170330, it makes more sense to use an earlier partition, 20160101.
+Old models trained through 20160701 and tested through 2019 are in a subdirectory nn/trainend20160701.NSC/.

+##### correct forecast hour range

+Corrected fhr list going forward, both in config.yaml and output filenames.
+It was hard-coded to
+f01-f48 for a long time.
+That worked for HRRR.
+But NSC only goes to fhr=36.
+And if you want to train with
+storm mode, it is limited to f12-f36.

+#### Dec 2021

 accidentally deleted all important .py scripts (except HWT_mode_train.py) by adding them to git
 and removing .git directory.
 I was trying to change branch from master to main.